Socierducode/DL_AMT_CNN/README.md

 A LeNet-like code for AMT is implemented on Pytorch+Anaconda 2+Ubuntu plateform

-Some dependencies are required to run this code:  librosa,pretty_midi
+Some dependencies are required to install to run this code:  librosa,pretty_midi

 1. Ask MAPS dataset from the following site:
 <MAPS dataset> http://www.tsi.telecom-paristech.fr/aao/en/2010/07/08/maps-database-a-piano-database-for-multipitch-estimation-and-automatic-transcription-of-music/